ThinkDataEd/student/docs/unit1/lesson13.md

 18. The **load labs** command displays a list of available labs and a selection prompt.
 To select Lab 1A, type the number "1" after the selection prompt.

+    <iframe src="https://drive.google.com/file/d/1SYO8OZvbFi1jOt69WbKrU3C-qwRWIYfN/preview" width="640" height="480"></iframe>

 19. Next direct your attention to the plot pane, and notice the location of Lab 1A’s presentation.
 If you do not see it, click on **Viewer** or refresh the page.

 20. Click on the arrows at the bottom right-hand side of the presentation to view each slide.
-Pause on the slide titled “R’s most important syntax.”
+Pause on the slide titled “Syntax in action”.
 You should see 3 boxes, each containing a line of code.

+    <iframe src="https://drive.google.com/file/d/19_QUunJUJEcV0T6-yo5GshL2fdBUwrkl/preview" width="640" height="480"></iframe>

 21. Every time you see a grey box with a line of code, you must type the code into the console.
 The output will appear either on the console itself or on the plot pane.

 22. Type in one of the lines of code.
 In this particular case, the output will be a plot.
 Notice that the location of the plot is in the same area of the slides, but under the **Plots** tab.
-You can toggle between the **Plots** and **Presentation** tabs by clicking each tab.
+You can toggle between the **Plots** and **Viewer** tabs by clicking each tab.

-23. You will be completing the first lab, Lab 1A, tomorrow in class.
+    <iframe src="https://drive.google.com/file/d/1eSFpzWRVwn7UcVipqjzA4o_7Af85zPnq/preview" width="640" height="480"></iframe>

+23. You are now ready to complete Lab 1A.

 ###**Reflection**